MichaelsPlayground/FirebaseUiTutorial/readme.md

 This app uses 2 Sign-In provider: **Email/Password** and **Google account** authentication.

-This app is not using the "Email address verification".
+This app is showing but not actively using the "Email address verification".

 Step-by-step tutorial for Authentication: